 - (a) Continued distribution of account.
-If a Participant who is receiving payment or is scheduled to receive payment of his or her account due to his or her Separation from Service is reemployed by an Employer or Affiliate prior to the complete distribution of the account, the account or subaccount shall be paid to the Participant at the scheduled time or times without regard to the Participant's reemployment. - (b) New account.
-If a terminated Participant is reemployed by an Employer and resumes active participation in the Plan, a new account shall be established for such Participant to which allocations relating to the period following the Participant's reemployment (and any unvested amounts forfeited from the Participant's account at the time of his first termination) shall be credited.
-Such new account, to the extent vested, shall be paid in accordance with the provisions of this Plan and the Participant's most recent payment election, if any, prior to his first termination.
-For this purpose, the following rules shall apply: - (1) If the Participant had previously elected (including pursuant to Section 5.9(b)(1)) to have payment made at a specified age (60 or above) prior to Separation from Service or death and has reached such specified age at the time of his reemployment, the Participant shall be paid, within the first 70 days of each calendar year following the calendar year containing his reemployment date, the amount credited to his account as of the last day of the month preceding the date of payment. - (2) Any election made as a terminated Participant pursuant to Section 5.9(b)(2) or (3) shall not be taken into account for purposes of this provision.
-Instead, if the Participant had, prior to such transition election, made an election under this Plan to have payment upon termination made in a lump sum or in annual installments over 5, 10, 15 or 20 years, payment on account of the Participant's subsequent Separation from Service shall be made in accordance with Section 5.1(b)(2) in the form previously elected by the Participant. - (3) If the Participant has no prior election taken into account under the foregoing provisions, payment shall be made in a single lump sum in accordance with Section 5.1(b)(2) upon the Participant's subsequent Separation from Service.
+If a Participant who is receiving payment or is scheduled to receive payment of his or her account or any subaccount due to his or her Separation from Service is reemployed by an Employer or Affiliate prior to the complete distribution of the account or subaccount, the account or subaccount shall be paid to the Participant at the scheduled time or times without regard to the Participant's reemployment. - (b) New account.
+If a terminated Participant is reemployed by an Employer and resumes active participation in the Plan, the following additional rules shall apply:

+- (1) Any post-2017 allocations attributable to the period following the Participant's reemployment and resumption of active participation in the Plan, to the extent vested, shall be paid in accordance with Section 5.1 (i.e., in a default lump sum as provided for in Section 5.1(b)(1)(D) unless and until changed by the Participant during an annual election period as provided for in Section 5.1(b)(1)(B)). - (2) With respect to any unvested amounts forfeited from the Participant's account at the time of his or her first termination, to the extent such amounts vest following the Participant's reemployment, such amounts shall be paid in accordance with the payment election that previously applied to such amounts.
+For this purpose, the following additional rules shall apply with respect to any pre-2018 allocations: - (A) If the Participant had previously elected (including pursuant to Section 5.9(b)(1)) to have payment made at a specified age (60 or above) prior to Separation from Service or death and has reached such specified age at the time of his reemployment, the Participant shall be paid, within the first 70 days of each calendar year following the calendar year containing his reemployment date (or vesting date, if later), the amount credited to his pre-2018 subaccount as of the last day of the month preceding the date of payment. - (B) Any election made as a terminated Participant pursuant to Section 5.9(b)(2) or (3) shall not be taken into account for purposes of this provision.
+Instead, if the Participant had, prior to such transition election, made an election under this Plan to have payment upon termination made in a lump sum or in annual installments over 5, 10, 15 or 20 years, payment on account of the Participant's subsequent Separation from Service shall be made in accordance with Section 5.2(b)(2) in the form previously elected by the Participant. - (C) If the Participant has no prior election taken into account under the foregoing provisions, payment shall be made in a single lump sum in accordance with Section 5.2(b)(2) upon the Participant's subsequent Separation from Service.